strenkml/Recommender/README.md

 Example.
 While lots of things are in action / drama, I want it to understand that Yellowstone is like 1883 which is like Landman (Temporal and semetic connections)

 {Internal screaming}

+The final hope is a GUI based app that allows you to just run it, no need to do a bunch of fancy crap on your side, just fill in the basic config and run it.